This is the Ultimate Reference Guide Identifying Protected Trees in Christchurch

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

 Can I appeal a TPO or preservation order?

-Can I cut down a tree that is protected tree?
+Can I remove a protected tree?

 Conclusion